Is Vector Group Ltd. (NYSE:VGR) an excellent stock to buy at the moment? - The Dwinnex

 Ratios:

-For a better understanding of VGR, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.64 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 44.74.
+For a deeper understanding of Vector Group Ltd.’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.11 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 40.55.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.30 and its Current Ratio is at 2.80.

 Upgrades & Downgrades